Dale Stetina

 Dale Stetina (born July 9, 1956) is an American former racing cyclist, who competed in the late 1970s through the 1980s.
 He is a two-time U.S. National Road Champion and two-time winner of one of the Coors Classic held in Boulder, Colorado.
 He also won the Mount Washington Hillclimb in 1980.

+Background

 Stetina hails from an Indianapolis, Indiana-based cycling family which includes three brothers: Wayne, Joel, and Troy.
 Stetina's son, Peter also competes as a professional cyclist.
 His father Roy was also a state cycling champion of Indiana.
 In 2007 Stetina was inducted into the U.S. Bicycling Hall of Fame.

 Stetina also won the overall classification of Vuelta Ciclista a Costa Rica in December 1980 in addition to three stages.

+Dale's younger brother Troy who competed in the sport and was an event winner on the same day as Wayne and Dale in 1973 is an internationally known musician and guitar teacher.
+Dale is the father of cyclist Peter Stetina.